rpherrera/mybb-cfn/README.md

 ## Known Limitations

+There is a serious limitation while autoscaling.
+The virtual machines does not know about each other's filesystem.
+So while the session problem can be mitigated while using ELB stickness and single database, there are files being different among all Web Servers, so one might upload some file which reffers to a single machine storage and others will not able to access that file.
+This can be solved by using csync2, NFS, GlusterFS, some S3 storage plugin for myBB or anything else capable of getting all files stored into a single place.

 There is one limitation related to the Elastic Load Balancer setup, which could be done with 2 ELBs linked to EC2 instances.
 But for that we must assume one DNS domain should be used to it.
 It is possible to determine in Route53 that a